CodeDriven-Web-and-Mobile/GameMatch/privacy-policy.md

 - Opt out of non-essential analytics or marketing communications.
 - Port your data in a structured, commonly used format.

-To exercise these rights, adjust your in-app settings or contact us at **support@gamematch.app**.
+To exercise these rights, adjust your in-app settings or contact us at **nallataifeh@gmail.com**.
 We will respond within the timeframe required by applicable law.

 ### Push notifications
 You can disable push notifications at any time through your device settings.
 Doing so may impact reminders about upcoming games or waitlist movement.